Understanding the Ramifications of the Social Engagement System in Therapy

 Deb Dana is a US based clinician, consultant author who works with complex trauma.
 She has published several books on Polyvagal Theory and co-edited with Stephen Porges “Clinical Applications of the Polyvagal Theory”.

-In this live conversation with John Wilks, Deb will discuss some of the ways in which this understanding can be used in manual therapy.
+In this live conversation with John Wilks, Deb discusses some of the ways in which this understanding can be used in manual therapy.